Management Issues Surrounding Customer Satisfaction

 The late, great management and quality guru, W. Edwards Deming described the numbers rating customer satisfaction as, "unknown and unknowable, but critically important."
 In today's social media world, we chronicle our experiences with business interactions in real-time, alerting the world to our satisfaction (or dissatisfaction) with retailers.
 For any manager, the opportunity for positive feedback to go viral is exciting, while a chronicled negative experience lives forever in cyberspace.

 The measurement and monitoring of customer satisfaction is an essential management activity and one filled with opportunities to promote organizational learning and continuous improvement.
-While the information below focuses on some of the larger management issues surrounding customer satisfaction, you may also be interested in a related article, entitled: "Ideas to Help You Measure and Monitor Customer Satisfaction,"

 Customer Satisfaction is Personal to the Organization

-Customer satisfaction is relative to the organization and is a very personal decision tied to branding and overall strategy.
+Customer Satisfaction is relative to the organization and is a very personal decision tied to branding and overall strategy.
 One organization may place a premium on the entire experience, while another focuses on a narrower attribute, such as safety or functionality.
 Consider the following examples of customer experiences:

 - If you are a member of the team at Ritz Carlton Hotels, the idea that you are one of the "ladies and gentlemen serving ladies and gentlemen" is ingrained in your personal and professional mindset.
 You are aware that you are a critical representation of your organization and brand, and you are entrusted with ensuring customer satisfaction at every instance.